flybywiresim/manuals/src/fbw-a32nx/fcom/normal-procedures/sop/preliminary-cockpit-preparation/index.typ

   paper: "a5",
   foreground:none,
   header: pageheader(aircraft, document, h1, h2, h3, thisSection),
-  footer: pagefooter(operatorAbbreviated, aircraft, documentAbbreviated, h1Abbreviated, h2Abbreviated, h3Abbreviated, dateLastModified)
+  footer: pagefooter(operatorAbbreviated, aircraft, documentAbbreviated, h1Abbreviated, h2Abbreviated, h3Abbreviated+thisSectionAbbreviated, sectionEndLabel, dateLastModified)
 )
+counter(page).update(1)

 sectionheadingbox[General]
 indent[Items marked by asterisks \(\*\) are the only steps to be completed after a transit stop without flight crew change.
 Otherwise, the new flight crew performs all the items. \